-Recommended: Must have passed English 11 This class focuses on the knowledge and skills appropriate for the AP Literature and Composition test.
+Recommended: Must have passed English 11

+This class focuses on the knowledge and skills appropriate for the AP Literature and Composition test.
 The literature component focuses on an indepth chronological study of British literature.
 Students study composition as a process and write a variety of papers.
-Mastery of language depth chronological study of British literature.
-Students study composition as a process and write a variety of papers.
 Mastery of language conventions is expected.
 Vocabulary is studied both as part of the reading and as a separate entity.
 Students write and deliver grade-appropriate oral presentations.
 AP is a cooperative educational endeavor between secondary schools and postsecondary institutions.
 Administered by the College Board, the AP program provides capable students the opportunity to pursue college-level studies while still in high school.
 The AP test, which is given in May, affords the opportunity to earn college credit.
-A minimum grade of "C" is necessary to earn dual credit.
 Required Summer Reading: The Great Train Robbery, Michael Crichton